Dinosaur biostratigraphy

 Dinosaur biostratigraphy studies the distribution of dinosaur taxa through rock layers.
-It can be useful for dating and correlating rock units and reconstructiong ancient ecosystems.
+It can be useful for dating and correlating rock units and reconstructing ancient ecosystems.
 Most dinosaur-bearing rock formations do not contain multiple distinct stratigraphically separated faunas.
 Typically dinosaur faunas are static throughout a formation or change piecemeal over time.
 Faunal turnover usually occurs between formations.
 The fossil record can give an appearance of faunal turnover due to multiple causes including evolution, migration, or changing preservational biases.
 Turnover events can have extremely minor causes like the migration of a taxon to a new area or extremely conspicuous ones like an ecosystem destroying catastrophe.
 Since the fossil record is incomplete assessing the nature and causes of faunal turnovers is fraught with difficulty, except in cases where the fossil record is "unusually complete."

 Dinosaur Park Formation

 The Dinosaur Park Formation can be divided into at least two distinct faunas.
 The lower part of the formation is characterized by the abundance of Corythosaurus and Centrosaurus.
 This group of species is replaced higher in the formation by a different ornithischian fauna characterized by the presence of Lambeosaurus and Styracosaurus.
 The appearance of several new, rare species of ornithischian at the very top of the formation may indicate that a third distinct fauna had replaced the second during the transition into younger, non-Dinosaur Park sediments, at the same time an inland sea transgresses onto land, but there are fewer remains here.
 An unnamed pachyrhinosaur, Chasmosaurus irvinensis, and Lambeosaurus magnicristatus may be more common in this third fauna.